milewdev/tchart/CHECKLIST.md

 - Does the version under Installation in README match what is in lib/tchart/version.rb?
 - Check git status.
 - Check travis-lint.
+- git push
-- Force a build on travis-ci.org; did the build pass?
+- Force a build on travis-ci.org, if necessary; did the build pass?
 - git tag -s X.Y.Z -m 'description of release'
 - gem push tchart-X.Y.Z.gem
 - also tag and push the web site